-Winter is coming.
-However, due to the uncertainty of the weather, it is difficult to say exactly when the winter will come.
+Tips For Winter Care: Winter is coming.
+However, due to the uncertainty of the weather, it is difficult to say exactly when winter will come.
 Does winter mean scary for the elderly?
 Going berserk?
 Absolutely not.
 With a little care, you can enjoy the winter even in older people.
-And for that, the old man needs to be careful and aware of the people of the house.
+And for that, the old man needs to be careful and aware of the people in the house.

 Due to Corona, special care has to be taken this year as well as last year.
 It’s just that older people have less resistance to anger, so even a slight cold can cause them many problems.
 During the winter they run away with various ailments.

 First of all, what are the common ailments of the elderly in winter?

 A common problem in older people is respiratory problems or inflammation of the airways, which can be exacerbated by the cold.
 In addition, the common cold cough, or flu in winter increases the risk of even pneumonia or asthma, and COPD.

 Joint Pain In Winter (Tips For Winter Care)